-(k) Due from/to brokers
+k.
+Due from/to brokers

-Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by year end.
-Trades are recorded on trade date, and normally settled within two business days.
+Amounts due from/to brokers represent receivables for securities sold and payables for securities purchased that have been contracted for but not yet delivered by the end of the year.
+The due from brokers balance is held for collection and are recognised initially at fair value and subsequently measured at amortised cost.